DDT5/snip1155-reference-impl/README.md

-# Base specifications

-## Abstract
+# Abstract

 This SNIP1155 specification ("spec" or "specs") outlines the functionality and interface of a [Secret Network](https://github.com/scrtlabs/SecretNetwork) contract that can manage multiple token types.
 The specifications are loosely based on [CW1155](https://lib.rs/crates/cw1155) which is in turn based on Ethereum's [ERC1155](https://eips.ethereum.org/EIPS/eip-1155), with an additional privacy layer made possible as a Secret Network contract.

 SNIP1155 allows a single contract to create and manage multiple tokens, which can be a combination of fungible tokens and non-fungible tokens, each with separate configurations, attributes and metadata.
 Fungible and non-fungible tokens are mostly treated equally; the key difference is that NFTs have total_supply of 1 and can only be minted once.
 Unlike CW1155 where approvals must cover the entire set of tokens, users interacting with SNIP1155 contracts are able to control which tokens fall in scope for a given approval.
 This is a feature from [ERC1761](https://eips.ethereum.org/EIPS/eip-1761).

-The ability to hold multiple token types provides new functionality (such as batch transferring multiple token types), as well as improved developer and user experience.
+The ability to hold multiple token types can provide new functionality (such as batch transferring multiple token types), improve developer and user experience, and reduce gas fees.
 For example, using a SNIP1155 contract instead of multiple SNIP20 and SNIP721 contracts can reduce the required number of approval transactions, inter-contract messages, and factory contracts.
-These translate to better user experiences, simpler application development, and lower gas fees.

 See [design decisions](#design-decisions) for more details.

-## Terms
+# Terms
 *The key words "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL" in this document are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).*

 This memo uses the terms defined below: